Architecture in Europe

 - Learn about historical and contemporary trends in European urban design.

-The summer 2020 Architecture in Europe program is designed for architecture students to become familiar with the architecture and culture in the European countries of France, Switzerland, Austria, Czechia, and Germany.
-In addition to experiencing historically significant works of architecture and important contemporary works of architecture, the summer 2021 Architecture in Europe program is designed to provide architecture students an opportunity to absorb Nordic/Scandinavian design culture and material sensibilities in Finland, Sweden, and Denmark.
+In addition to experiencing historically significant and important contemporary works of architecture, the summer 2021 Architecture in Europe program is designed to provide architecture students an opportunity to absorb Nordic/Scandinavian design culture and material sensibilities in Finland, Sweden, and Denmark.
 Special emphasis will be placed on the role of architecture and urbanism in shaping everyday experience.
 Through direct observation and study, including live sketching, diagramming, and writing, students will learn to heighten their observational skills and analyze the impacts of their surroundings.
 The built environment is shaped by cultural forces, and in turn significantly shapes culture.
 Special attention will be paid to sustainability, materiality, and phenomenology.